 The program combines technical and work-based training.
 It generally takes four years to complete.

-The technical training is made up of four levels totaling 26 weeks.
-Levels One, Two and Three are 6 weeks each.
-Level Four is 8 weeks.
+The technical training is made up of four levels totalling 30 weeks.
+Levels One and Two are 7 weeks each.
+Levels Three and Four are 8 weeks each.
 This block of training is normally delivered through an ITA approved training institution.
 Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.